almlab/info/journal-club/README.md

 If you don't want to deal with uploading your slides or don't know how, you can also email them to Isaac or Claire (irockafe or duvallet at mit dot edu).

+If you want to add animations to your slides, just make each step of the animation of a new slide.
+It works just the same!